seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 This day all quarrels die, Andronicus;
 And let it be mine honour, good my lord,
 That I have reconciled your friends and you.
-For you, Prince Bassianus, I have pass’d
+For you, Prince Bassianus, I have pass'd
 My word and promise to the emperor,
 That you will be more mild and tractable.
 And fear not lords, and you, Lavinia;